-Renting out a property is a standard procedure these days.
+Renting out a property is often considered a standard procedure these days.
 As the homeowner in question, if you are planning on renting out a property you need to make some plans and create a budget for preparation.
 Here are some key points to note before you start or call an agent.

 Thinking Of Renting Out a Property?
 Here Are Some Important Details To Consider